Gold Beach Fire Department

 Moderate Fire Conditions

-Drizzle, not freezing, continuous, slight, low soil moisture this week; very high winds forecasted for today.
+Rain shower(s), moderate or heavy, low soil moisture this week; very high winds and high temperatures forecasted for today.

 Soil Moisture 0.04 m³/m³